harshwadhawe/Ecommerce-Microservice-Project/README.md

 | dave@example.com | Dave Okafor |

 Alice starts with a Laptop and a Wireless Mouse in her cart, so the header badge and cart page have something to show on first login.
+Bob starts with one completed order, so the Orders page is not empty either — the payment simulator declines roughly one attempt in ten, so the script retries a couple of times to make that order `PAID`.

 Requires `jq`, and the user, product and cart services to be running.